andrewjfreyer/jurabridge/README.md

 ## Description

-This is an arduino project for bridging a Jura Ena Micro 90 to home automation platforms via MQTT.
+This is an ESP32 Arduino project for bridging a Jura Ena Micro 90 to home automation platforms via MQTT.
 Main controller is an ESP32.
 A 3v to 5v level shifter is required between an available UART of the ESP32 to the debug/service port of the Jura.

 Optionally, a second ESP32 or other controller can be used to simulate the dual throw momentary switches that power on the input board and the power control boards, respectively.